cococry/runara/README.md

 ## Documentation

-For documentation of the library, you can visit the [wiki](https://github.com/cococry/runara/wiki) or just take a look at the [header file](https://github.com/cococry/runara/blob/master/include/runara/runara.h) where every function is well documented
+For documentation of the library, just take a look at the Runara [header file](https://github.com/cococry/runara/blob/master/include/runara/runara.h) where every function is well documented.
+This is in my opinion the best approach to documenting as it is straightly bound to actually deleloping with the library.